semyon-dev/snet-daemon/README.md

 ./scripts/install
 ```

 * Build snet-daemon.
-Please note using ldflags, the latest tagged version , sha1 revision and the build time are set as
+Please note using ldflags, the latest tagged version, sha1 revision and the build time are set as
   part of the build.
-  You need to pass the version as shown in the example below
+You need to pass the version as shown in the example below:

 ```bash
 ./scripts/build <linux/windows/darwin> <amd64/arm/arm64> <version>